 Occupational hazards and life insurance

-If you have a high-risk job, life insurance is especially important as a way to protect your loved ones if something happens to you at work.
-But you may need to compare several companies to find one that’s willing to offer coverage.
+If you have a high-risk job, life insurance is one way to protect your loved ones if something happens to you at work.
+But you’ll likely pay a higher premium, and you may need to gravitate towards insurers that specialize in riskier applicants.

 What is a high-risk job?

 A high-risk job is one that exposes you to dangers you wouldn’t normally face.
-Construction workers, offshore fishermen, police officers, electricians, pilots, loggers, farmers, firefighters and underground miners are just some of the occupations that are considered risky.
+Construction workers and loggers are examples of occupations that are considered risky.

 But just because you work in one of these professions doesn’t necessarily mean an insurer will automatically classify you as high-risk applicant.
 When applying for life insurance, your risk is based on a number of factors, including what equipment you use, where you work and what you do.